OfficeDev/office-js-snippets/README.md

 A few style rules to observe:

 * Use standard TypeScript indentation.
-* For each button, define a corresponding `async` function that is to be executed when the button is clicked.
+* For each button, define a corresponding `async` function to be run when the button is clicked.
 The `async` function can be called "run" if there is only one button on the page -- otherwise, name it as you will.
 * Each button-click handler should invoke the `tryCatch` function, passing in the name of the `async` function to be executed when the button is clicked.
 * All HTML IDs should be `all-lower-case-and-hyphenated`.
-* Unless you are explicitly showing pretty UI, I wouldn't do the popup notification except for one or two samples.
-It's a lot of HTML & JS code, and it's also not strictly Fabric-y (there is a more "correct" way of doing this with components).
+* Unless you are explicitly showing pretty UI, you don't have to do the popup notification except for one or two samples.
+It's a lot of HTML & JS code, and also not strictly Fabric-y (there is a more "correct" way of doing this with components).
 * Strings should be in double-quotes.
 * Don't forget the semicolons.
 * `Libraries` in snippets must have a specific version.
 Eg. `jquery@3.1.1`.